mayankmadhukar385/assetbundle/README.md

     databricks configure
     ```

+3. To validate a development copy of this project, type:
+    ```bash
+    databricks bundle validate --target dev
+    ```
+    (Note that "dev" is the default target, so the `--target` parameter
+    is optional here.)

-3. To deploy a development copy of this project, type:
+5. To deploy a development copy of this project, type:
     ```bash
     databricks bundle deploy --target dev
     ```